-Wedding Readings & Speeches.
+Wedding Speeches & Readings.

-I have photographed hundreds of weddings and in that time I have heard many wedding readings and speeches.
+I have photographed hundreds of weddings and in that time I have heard many wedding speeches.
 Some very good, some very bad and some just ugly.
 I will break them down a little and hope that if you have been asked to give a reading or speech at a friends or family members wedding this will help.

 I’ll have some suggestions on ‘Do’s and Don’t’ at the end.

 Wedding readings are generally those given by close friends or family during the wedding ceremony.
-There are the ever popular classics I hear all the time like.
+There are the ever-popular classics I hear all the time like.
 Corinthians 13:11 “When I was a child, I spoke and thought and reasoned as a child.
 But when I grew up, I put away childish things”. or one of the many variations out there.
 It’s funny but it always makes me think of the 90’s film ‘Hackers’ and Matthew Lillard getting kicked out of “not woodshop’.

 ‘The Lovely Other Dinosaur’ by Edward Monkton and ‘Oh The Places You’ll Go’ by Dr Seuss are others that always make me smile.
 I have heard these many times but always enjoy them.
 Other Wedding readings are personal to peoples experiences with the couple.
 These are always heartfelt and often have somebody shedding a tear.
 Generally, these reading are pretty safe if sometimes a little emotional.

 The standard format for wedding speeches is the father of the bride kicking things off.
 The groom filling in the middle looking starry-eyed at his bride.
 The speeches are generally finished off with some light-hearted attacks on the groom by his best man.
 What could possibly go wrong?